 The NWS has had an array of flood warning products for several decades, all with a unique purpose.
 But during a major widespread rainfall event, the map can get complicated, making it difficult to understand where and when the flooding is truly life-threatening.

 In 2019, the NWS even began restricting the use of Wireless Emergency Alerts (WEA) for flash flooding to “lessen the perception” of over-alerting.

 Baron’s new flash flood product makes assessing this risk simple and precise.

 The guidance shows the threat of flash flooding over the next two hours with a simple three-tiered risk level: Elevated, high, or very high.
-The model uses a high resolution 23-yearlong historical dataset of soil-moisture evolution and runoff, then matches it with recent rainfall rates and short-term modeling to pinpoint where an extreme event is likely to occur.
+The model uses a high-resolution 23-yearlong historical dataset of soil-moisture evolution and runoff, then matches it with recent rainfall rates and short-term modeling to pinpoint where an extreme event is likely to occur.

 During the Birmingham event on March 16, Baron’s Flash Flood Risk map showed a “high” chance of flash flooding in the Five Points district 44 minutes before a Flash Flood Warning was issued (2:44 pm CDT) by the National Weather Service.
-The WEA alert (prompted by an update with “live-threatening” verbiage) reached mobile phone users at 2:54 pm CDT.
+The WEA alert (prompted by an update with “life-threatening” verbiage) reached mobile phone users at 2:54 pm CDT.